Command Line Interface (CLI)¶

 brkraw convert /path/to/study \

-brkraw addon list
+brkraw hook list

 When to use the CLI¶